Declining sperm counts, polluted breast milk, autoimmune disorders — the diabolical legacy of capital’s exploitation of labour

 Mycelium, a type of fungi, can be coaxed, using temperature, CO2, humidity and airflow, to rapidly build fibrous structures for things such as “packaging, clothing, food and construction — everything from leather to plant-based steak to scaffolding for growing organs”; all with minimal (mostly compostable) waste and energy consumption.
 Mycelium is also used to bind hemp bricks.
 See also: Adamatzky, A., (2018) “Towards fungal computer”.

-Our new understanding of microbes (thanks to advances in DNA sequencing), mentioned above, also provides insights for new technologies.
+Our new understanding of microbes (thanks to advances in DNA sequencing) also provides insights for new technologies.
 Some microbes conduct electricity — scientists have found that the Geobacter group can convert sewage into freshwater and produce electricity in the process.
 It is now thought that microbial fuel cells could power mobiles, household appliances and even spaceships.

 Other general options include: